ibm-bluemix-mobile-services/bms-clientsdk-android-core/README.md

 ###Change log

+####2.0.2
+* Fixed problem in the Security capabilities when getting the authorization header.

 ####2.0.0
 * To use all the Analytics features, the new Analytics SDK will now need to be added as a dependency.
 Refer to https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-android-analytics for more details.
 * Several APIs have been updated, and those would not be compatible with previous versions.